Someone Please Explain To Eric Trump Why His Dad's Use Of

 Someone should probably pull Eric Trump aside and explain to him why the way his dad uses "Pocahontas" as a mocking term is insulting to Native Americans, because he just doesn't get it.

-Eric took to Twitter to criticise ABC News reporter Jon Karl, who asked during Monday's White House press briefing why the president felt the need to say “something that is offensive to many people while honouring the Navajo code talkers, these genuine American heroes?”
+Eric took to Twitter to criticize ABC News reporter Jon Karl, who asked during Monday's White House press briefing why the president felt the need to say “something that is offensive to many people while honoring the Navajo code talkers, these genuine American heroes?”

 Advertisement